Aravind22s/AWESOME-AI-LEARNING/README.md

 ## 🤝 Contributing
 This is mostly a personal learning repo, but if you find something interesting or want to suggest resources, feel free to open an issue or PR!

-## 📌 License
-MIT License – free to use, share, and build upon.

 ---